ezhang39ry-afk/Populism-and-the-2024-French-Election/README.md

 - Economic dissatisfaction alone did not sufficiently explain populist radical right voting.
 - Political distrust played a major role in structuring anti-elite sentiment.
 - RN’s success reflected broader transformations in democratic representation and political identity formation.
+## Figures

+Supporting figures and regression outputs used in the analysis are available in the `figures` folder.